 Renewals

-The CCHPBC registration year for the Traditional Chinese Medicine and Acupunture Profession runs from April 1st to March 31st.
-All registrations end on March 31 of each year.
-To ensure your continuous registration, you are required to renew your registration every year.
+The CCHPBC registration year for the Traditional Chinese Medicine and Acupuncture Profession is from April 1 to March 31st.

 To be eligible for renewal of registration, a registrant must: